 Clinical hypnosis refers to a specific state of awareness used to assist clients in reaching their goals or alleviating distress.
-It is not its own type of therapy, but rather one technique among many that can be helpful to some clients at certain times during the therapy relationship.
+It is one technique among many that can be helpful for some clients at certain points in therapy.

 I’m always happy to discuss how clinical hypnosis might be useful for both current and future clients.
 Please feel free to get in touch if you’d like to schedule some time to chat.